Capturing reduced-order quantum many-body dynamics out of equilibrium via neural ordinary differential equations: Methods

 Thus, neural \acp{ode} serve as an independent, model‑agnostic diagnostic tool to map the parameter regimes (in the $U$–$V$ plane) where the \ac{td2rdm} closure can be reliably approximated by time‑local reconstructions as discussed in Sec.~\ref{sec:cumulant-expansion}.

 In practice, we employ a fully connected architecture with two hidden layers, each with a dimension of $2048$.
+We tested deeper and wider feed-forward neural \ac{ode} variants, but did not observe meaningful differences in predictive behavior, hence we stick to this architecture.
 The mixed-spin block of the \ac{2rdm} $D^{j_1\uparrow j_2\downarrow}_{i_1\uparrow i_2\downarrow}$ contains $1296$ complex-valued entries.
 To pass them through the neural \ac{ode}, we must separate the real and imaginary parts, yielding a total of $2592$ real values.
-This can be reduced by leveraging its hermeticity and taking only the upper triangular values, which in turn results in $1296$ real values.
+This can be reduced by leveraging its hermiticity and taking only the upper triangular values, which in turn results in $1296$ real values.
 For each parameter configuration in the $U$-$V$ plane, we divide our time series into training, validation, and test sets.
 The first $3000$ time steps are used for training and the next $1000$ time steps are used for validation, where one time step is $\Delta t = 0.01 \, J^{-1}$.
 The remainder can be used for testing.
 We apply min-max normalization to the real and imaginary parts separately to scale them to $[0,1]$.
 Here, we first normalize the train set, then use the same normalization constants for both the validation and test sets.
 We use the Python library \texttt{torchdiffeq} \cite{torchdiffeq} for the implementation of the neural \ac{ode}.

 It is important to mention that, compared to other applications of neural \acp{ode}, which typically reduce high-dimensional data to a lower-dimensional manifold and then train the neural \ac{ode} on the low-dimensional representation~\cite{guo2025Efficient,lai2022Neural,norcliffe2021Neural,sholokhov2023Physicsinformed,lee2021Parameterized}, we train the model directly on the high-dimensional data.
+We intentionally do not reduce the dimensionality of the data, since we want to test the Markovianity of the dynamics.
+If we were to reduce the dimensionality, and then train the neural \ac{ode} on the low-dimensional representation, we would not be able to distinguish whether a failure of the neural \ac{ode} is due to a non-Markovian dynamics or due to information loss in the dimensionality reduction, resulting in a non-Markovian dynamics in the low-dimensional representation.
+By training the neural \ac{ode} directly on the high-dimensional data, we can directly test the Markovianity of the dynamics without this ambiguity.
 Furthermore, the size of the training set is of the same order of magnitude as the dimensionality.
-To our best knowledge, this is the first time that neural \acp{ode} has been trained in this way, which, if successful, could open up new application possibilities.
+To our best knowledge, this is the first time that neural \acp{ode} have been trained in this way, which, if successful, could open up new application possibilities.